 While soaking up everything nature has to offer is the primary reason to visit Corcovado National Park, there are multiple ways to enjoy a day spent spying on life in the wild.
-Deserted beaches border the Pacific and double as nesting grounds for sea turtles; the coast is ideal for a tranquil horseback ride while keeping an eye out for spinner dolphins and bull sharks; and hiking trails lead visitors deeper into the rainforest, with a highly recommended stop for a dip in a waterfall pool to banish tropical humidity.
+Deserted beaches border the Pacific and double as nesting grounds for sea turtles, and hiking trails lead visitors deeper into the rainforest, with a highly recommended stop for a dip in a waterfall pool to banish tropical humidity.
 And tropical humidity is a small price to pay for the unparalleled experience of spending time in the largest remaining tract of lowland rainforest on the Pacific Coast of Central America.

 As Trond Larsen, an ecologist who has extensively studied the area wrote in his book Osa: Where the Rainforest Meets the Sea, “In a remote and lush corner of southern Costa Rica lies a realm of giant trees, potbellied spider monkeys, harpy eagles, prowling jaguars and herds of white-lipped peccary.
 This is the Osa Peninsula and there is no place in the world like it.”